-- A tour of the Home and your Resident Area will be arranged with the staff to familiarize yourself with your new home.
+- A tour of the Home and your Resident Area will be arranged with a team member to familiarize yourself with your new home.

-- Over the course of the next few days, you will meet the Doctor, Programs staff, Dietician and Social Worker, along with many other new staff, residents and families.
+- Over the course of the next few days, you will meet the Doctor, Programs team, Dietician and Social Worker, along with many other new team members, residents and families.